the1lab/1lab/src/Cat/Bi/Diagram/Monad/Spans.lagda.md

 \cC_1 = \sum_{x, y : \cC_0} \cC(x, y)\text{,}
 $$

-and, since the family is valued in $\sets$ and indexed by a set, so is
+and, since the family is valued in $\Sets$ and indexed by a set, so is
 $\cC_1$.
 We can picture $\cC_1$ together with the components of its first projection as a _[span]_ in the category of sets